ronaldseoh/cs276/README.md

 Mostly contains the summary of the chapters from [Introduction to Information Retrieval](https://link.iamblogger.net/ycelu), along with memos for certain lecture slides and other sources.

+**Note:** To cope with mathematical notations, I've used [Pandoc](https://link.iamblogger.net/c4yw8) to convert all the Markdown notes into LaTeX pdfs.
+I think this is the easiest solution at the moment to view math formulas on GitHub.
+Please let me know if you think there's a better solution.

 ## Week 01: Introduction and boolean retrieval

 - [IIR Chapter 01: Boolean Retrieval](https://link.iamblogger.net/y3s4u)